 The right to erasure (more commonly known as the right to be forgotten) means that a data subject can request that a company deletes any personal data held on them.
 Subjects can be ‘forgotten’ if the company has no compelling reason, no consent, or no legal basis for holding the personal data in question.

 What makes this more complicated?
 Any ‘forgotten’ data must also be deleted by any third party that now possesses it – so companies need to know where their data has gone and who’s holding it.
 It may sound obvious, but this is a common and far-reaching problem.

-GDPR compliance will impose higher standards on the collection and use of personal data.
+GDPR compliance imposes higher standards on the collection and use of personal data.
 Companies need to know precisely what data they are collecting, what they plan to do with it, and who they plan to store it.
-As a result, we will see the death of pre-ticked checkboxes.
+As a result, we are seeing the death of pre-ticked checkboxes.

-Companies will no longer be able to make assumptions about a subject’s consent.
-Instead, consent will need to be freely given, specific and informed.
+Companies can no longer make assumptions about a subject’s consent.
+Instead, consent needs to be freely given, specific and informed.
 This means fully explaining and gaining consent for each individual reason for data collection, rather than using an all-in-one ‘I agree to everything’ checkbox.

-Come 25th May, there will be no window of leniency.
-The ICO are already ramping up enforcement, with Carphone Warehouse recently fined £400,000 over a significant personal data breach.
+GDPR is now in force, and there will be no window of leniency.
+The ICO is already ramping up enforcement, with Carphone Warehouse recently fined £400,000 over a significant personal data breach.